-It has been a week of blistering heat and drenching humidity.
-Best for staying in the shade and sipping fizzy drinks in glass tumblers (NOT plastic) with lots of ice, slices of fruit and snippets of Mojito mint.
-Also a time to think wistfully about the glorious, sunny, slightly cooler September days to come.
+A week of blistering heat and drenching humidity.
+Best for staying in the shade and sipping fizzy drinks in glass tumblers (NEVER plastic) with lots of ice, slices of fruit and snippets of Mojito mint.
+We have been thinking wistfully of the glorious, sunny, slightly cooler September days that are (surely) only a few weeks away.

 Love the blue in the bottom of the beaker here.
 I seem to be drinking sky.